andretietz/arcade/README.md

 This was actually a bigger issue than I thought it would.
 As far as I could see, there was [just one open project](http://www.koenigs.dk/mame/eng/draw.htm) online which provided a plan to build the cabinet.
-Basically everyone, who's creating it's own cabinet, is using this plan more less.
+Basically everyone, who's creating a cabinet (I've seen), is using this plan more less.
 I thought there should be more variety and created this Open Project.
 Feel free to use every template as you want.
 A good thing would be if your result differs, provide it here too.
 Create a Pull request in which you add your sketch file into this repository.
 (Or send it to me directly so that I can provide it for you)